MicrosoftDocs/memdocs/autopilot/windows-autopilot.md

 - Microsoft Intune.
 - Windows Update for Business.
 - Microsoft Configuration Manager.
-- Other similar tools from 3rd parties.
+- Other similar tools from non-Microsoft parties.

 ## Requirements

-A [supported version](/windows/release-information/) of Windows 11 or Windows 10 semi-annual channel is required to use Windows Autopilot.
-For more information, see [Windows Autopilot software](software-requirements.md), [networking](networking-requirements.md), [configuration](configuration-requirements.md), and [licensing](licensing-requirements.md) requirements.
+A [supported version](/windows/release-information/) of Windows semi-annual channel is required to use Windows Autopilot.
+For more information, see [Windows Autopilot software](requirements.md?tabs=software), [networking](requirements.md?tabs=networking), [configuration](requirements.md?tabs=configuration), and [licensing](requirements.md?tabs=licensing) requirements.

 ## Summary